AndrewRLloyd88/GroceryCo-Checkout-System-Solution/README.md

 ## Commands

 Options:

+--add [item]

---add <item> adds an item to your cart
+adds an item to your cart

+--cart

---cart view cart
+view current items in cart

+--pricelist

---pricelist list unit prices
+list current unit prices

+--price [item]

---price <item> set a price for an item
+set a price for an item - used in conjunction with --amount (see below)

+--amount [amount]

---amount <amount> change the unit price for the selected item --checkout recieve your itemized receipt
+change the unit price for the selected item - used in conjunction with --price (see below)

+<b>Set the price of an item </b>

+-- price [item] --amount [amount]

+--checkout

+recieve your itemized receipt

+-h, --help

--h, --help display help for command
+display the help menu listing all commands

 # Base Prices and 'inventory'